MotionAI/nodejs-samples/README.md

 # Motion AI Node.js Module

-We are incredibly excited to unveil Motion AI’s new “Node.js Module” which gives anyone the ability to easily build complex, code and webservice-backed chatbots with no servers required.
+We are incredibly excited to unveil Motion AI’s new “Node.js Module” which gives anyone the ability to easily code complex webservice-backed chatbots with no servers required.
+This is made possible through a partnership with AWS Lambda.

-Sign up for free on http://www.motion.ai
+Sign up for free on http://www.motion.ai and create a bot.
+Once you've created your bot, drag and drop a Node.js module into your canvas to get started.

 Our mission at Motion AI has always been simple - we want to make the process of training, structuring, and deploying chatbots as easy and as painless as possible.